numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 ```

 ##### SolverErrorRecipe
-This is strcuture containing the user-controlled parameters from the `SolverError` as well
+This structure contains the user-controlled parameters from the `SolverError` as well
 memory allocations of a size determined based on the linear system.
 An example for a
 residual technique has been included below.